PyWiFeS/pipeline/README.md

 Forked from PyWiFeS/pipeline [commit 45c69d8] in July 2024, and updated to include PyWiFeS/pipeline updates to 7 Aug 2024 [commit f6a2d8c].

-What's been done [20241114]:
+What's been done [20250115]:

-- all command-line arguments now use double-dash
+- new NeAr line list from NIST (Ritz wavelengths in air)

-- new `--reduce-both` option to reduce arms simultaneously
+- option to output datacubes in vacuum wavelengths instead of air

 ***Future Development Underway***

-- make arc lamp reference wavelengths consistent between gratings
+- update CuAr reference wavelengths

 - explore improving fitting and removal of fringing